itsmeakashgoyal/dotfiles-dev/README.md

 ## Acknowledgments

-- My dotfiles repo is inspired from [Corey M Schafer' dotfiles](https://github.com/CoreyMSchafer/dotfiles) and [Omer Hamerman](https://github.com/omerxx/dotfiles)
+- My dotfiles repo is inspired from [Corey M Schafer' dotfiles](https://github.com/CoreyMSchafer/dotfiles), [Omer Hamerman](https://github.com/omerxx/dotfiles) and [Piotr Zaniewski](https://github.com/Piotr1215/dotfiles)
 - Thanks to all the open-source projects used in this setup.